MSF quits prisons in Libya city over "torture"

 The agency said it has raised the issue with the authorities in Misrata and with the national army.
 "No action was taken," said Stokes.
 "We have therefore come to the decision to suspend our medical activities in the detention centres."

-Reports of the mistreatment and disappearances of suspected Gaddafi loyalists are embarrassing for Libya's ruling National Transitional Council, which has vowed to make a break with practices under Gaddafi and respect human rights.
+Reports of the mistreatment and disappearances of suspected Gaddafi loyalists have embarrassed Libya's ruling National Transitional Council (NTC), which has vowed to make a break with practices under Gaddafi and respect human rights.

 The allegations are also awkward for the Western powers which backed the anti-Gaddafi rebellion and helped install Libya's new leaders.